 - When moving to a clumping litter to help with cleaning

-- When your cat has problems using their existing litter – either they aren’t comfortable, or they’re going toilet outside of their litter tray
+- When your cat has problems using their existing litter – either they aren’t comfortable or are doing their business outside their litter tray.

 - When your existing brand of litter suddenly becomes unavailable

 You can mix litter to help your cat get used to a new one, but be aware that this can make them less effective.
-You also need to be prepared for your cat to reject the new litter – and forcing them will only do more harm.
+Remember, be prepared if your cat rejects the new litter – and forcing them will only do more harm.

-If you’re worried about your cat’s preferred litter being withdrawn from stores, you might want to stock up, provided you have storage space.
+If you’re worried about your cat’s preferred litter being withdrawn from stores, you should stock up, provided you have storage space.
 Litter can be kept safely in sealed bags for a long time.

 Kitty Litter FAQs